 Graduate school can be expensive and students who graduate with a master’s degree carry an average debt of $71,287, according to the Education Data Initiative.
-There are numerous ways to finance your advanced degree (even ways without taking out loans), and investing in a graduate education has proven to be worth it; The right degree has the potential for a massive return on investment.
+There are numerous ways to finance your advanced degree (even ways without taking out loans), and investing in graduate education is frequently worth it; the right degree has the potential for a massive return on investment.

 The complicated part is determining what options are available to you and figuring out how to hack your way through grad school with the smallest bill.
-If you’re considering going to grad school, we’ve laid out the most important financing options.
-Take a deep breath, remember that it is worth it, and read on to learn how to formulate a plan to pay for your graduate education.
+If you’re considering going to grad school, we’ve laid out some key financing options.
+Read on to learn how to formulate a plan to pay for your graduate education.

 Many students who are applying for grad school are considered “independent,” for FAFSA purposes.
-This means that even if your mom is supplementing your monthly groceries with weekly homemade lasagnas and you’re still using your parents’ password to binge watch Game of Thrones, you won’t need to include their financial information on your FAFSA application.
+This means that even if your mom is supplementing your monthly groceries with weekly homemade lasagnas and you’re still using your parents’ password to binge watch Netflix, you may not need to include their financial information on your FAFSA application.

-Your FAFSA will determine whether you’re eligible for federal student loans, federal work-study, federal income-based repayment plans, and federal grants.
-In addition, your college may use your FAFSA application to determine if you’re eligible for aid from the school itself.
+Your FAFSA will determine your eligibility for federal student loans, federal work-study, and federal grants.
+In addition, your college may use your FAFSA to determine your eligibility for aid from the school itself.
 Here’s a closer look at the federal options, excluding federal student loans which will be discussed in detail in a later section.

 Just like undergrad, you might be eligible for work-study jobs during grad school.
 Eligibility for work-study jobs is also based on your FAFSA.
 These jobs often pay you to work at your university for a set number of hours.

 They can oftentimes be doubly beneficial because in addition to earning money, you can sometimes secure a work-study position that is relevant to your field of study.
-Remember, you usually have to go through an application process in order to secure a work-study job.
+You usually have to go through an application process in order to secure a work-study job.

 After narrowing down your federal options, make sure to consider what university-specific funding might be available.
 Many schools offer their own grants, scholarships, and fellowships.
 Your school’s financial aid office likely has a specific program or contact person for graduate students who are applying for institutional assistance.